IFFW | Rules & Regulations

 1. Dates and Venue

-*Please note that if we do not receive enough acceptable submissions for each category, we will merge them e.g. Student Films will be moved into Short or Feature Films.
+*Please note that if we do not receive enough acceptable submissions for each category, we will merge them e.g. Student Film will be merged into the Short Film or Feature Film category*

 Best Feature Film